By Tracy Achen

 A person's self esteem usually takes a beating during the divorce process.
 To help rebuild your self-confidence, you need to focus on your attitude.
 Attitude is simply a state of mind.
 By focusing on the positives in your life, you can begin to feel better about yourself and life in general.

-Interacting With Others - It is also a good idea to spend time with friends that have positive self-esteem.
+It is also a good idea to spend time with friends that have a positive self-image.
 They can boost your mood and give you a different perspective on your situation.
 True friends always see the best side of you.
 When they give you a compliment, believe them.
 In return, don’t be afraid to compliment or do something nice for someone else.
 Doing for others can boost your self-esteem by focusing outside yourself, knowing that you brought happiness to someone else.

 If your self-esteem needs a boost, we've found an excellent newsletter to help you succeed where you've previously failed, become more self-assured, and create the happiness you deserve.
 It offers specific steps to follow when nothing you do seems to turn out right.
 Begin boosting yourself up by taking advantage of the free lessons offered in Today is Your Day To Win.